-Contactors and relays are electrically operated switches used for control and switching of loads.
+Contactors and relays are electrically operated switches used for the control and switching of loads.
+The difference between them primarily lies in the load current that they can handle, where they are used, and how they are used in a circuit.
 This article can give you a clear picture of the difference between contactor and relay.

 Contactors and relays have similar construction.
 Both have an external envelope to protect all the internal parts from the external environment.
-An electromagnetic coil is provided for opening and closing of contacts.
+An electromagnetic coil is provided for the opening and closing of contacts.
 The contacts are opened and closed by exciting this electromagnetic coil.

 Operation of Relays and Contactors

 |Relays are switching devices used in any control circuit for checking a condition or multiplying the number of contacts available.

 |Contactors are switching devices used to control power flow to any load.

 |Relatively smaller in size

 |Used in circuits with low and higher ampacity up to 12500A

-|Mainly used in control and automation circuits, protection circuits and for switching small electronic circuits.
+|Mainly used in control and automation circuits, protection circuits, and for switching small electronic circuits.

-|Consists of at least two NO/NC contacts||Consists of a minimum one set of three-phase power contacts and in some cases additional auxiliary contacts are also provided.
+|Consists of a minimum of one set of three-phase power contacts and in some cases additional auxiliary contacts are also provided.

 |Relays do not have an arc suppression system built in.

 1. Contactor v/s Relays